-Course Title/Code Industrial Chemistry (CHH20 9B) Course Type Domain Elective L-T-P Structure 3-1-0 Credits 4 Course Objective To impart the knowledge of silicate industries To impart the knowledge and chemistry perfumes To impart the knowledge and industrial applic alloys and catalysts.
-Course Outcomes (COs) Mapping CO1 The chemistry of materials used in silicate industries Skill Development CO2 The chemistry of cosmetics and perfumes Skill Development CO3 The chemistry and industrial applications of batteries, alloys and catalysts Skill Development & Employability Prerequisites B.Sc. with Chemistry as one of the Subject
+Course Title/Code Industrial Chemistry (CHH20 9B) Course Type Domain Elective L-T-P Structure 3-1-0 Credits 4 Course Objective To impart the knowledge of silicate industries To impart the knowledge and chemistry perfumes To impart the knowledge and industrial applic alloys and catalysts. of cosmetics and ations of batteries, Course Outcomes (COs) Mapping CO1 The chemistry of materials used in silicate industries Skill Development CO2 The chemistry of cosmetics and perfumes Skill Development CO3 The chemistry and industrial applications of batteries, alloys and catalysts Skill Development & Employability Prerequisites B.Sc. with Chemistry as one of the Subject